lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

   ctx     The application context string used in the composite
           signature combiner, which defaults to the empty string.

-  PH      The Message Digest Algorithm for pre-hashing.
-See
-          section on pre-hashing the message below.

 Implicit inputs mapped from <OID>: